StingyAir/Simcha-leon-Popivker--Computer-Science-Associate-of-Arts-/README.md

 ### Python.PNG represents the addition of two variables to produce and print a third variable.

-### SimchaFlowerClass.pdf is a file representing a blank class sheet for flowers
+### SimchaFlowerClass.pdf is a file representing a blank class sheet for flowers.

+### The PythonOOP(1).png and PythonOOP(2).png files represent different flowers within the flower class and some things that happen to the objects, which also contains comments on each of the code lines.

+### Flower.py is a copy of PythonOOP(1).png, but in a python file